susanBuck/notes/04_PHP/00_Workspace_setup.md

 ## Mac

-Download and install MAMP: <https://www.mamp.info/en/>
+Download and install MAMP: <https://www.mamp.info/en/>.

+Note: The download includes both free MAMP and MAMP Pro (paid version).
+You'll only need to use the free MAMP version in this class.

 Create a new directory in your `Documents` folder called `Sites`